 "They're all so scattered, and there's no place for them to come together."
-I keep hearing that about people who've tried to find their way after losing faith or wanting to keep faith without religion as we know it today.
-And it's true, it's so easy to feel like you're alone in a wilderness.
-Where do you find good info, and good community?
-How do you feed your mind and spirit and sense of connectedness?
+I keep hearing that about people who've tried to find their way after leaving a church--especially an evangelical church--or wanting to keep faith without religion, or find community.
+And it's true, it's so easy to feel like you're alone.

-The below is a small way, through my own curation of resources, to help you get informed and connected, at least online.
+The below is a work in progress list to help you get informed and connected.
 I guarantee that if you keep at it, you're going to expand your horizons and develop a robust sense of what's spiritual and sacred for your actual life today.

-Of course I'm starting with books, I work in publishing.
-No medium like a well-written, richly conceived book can lead your head and heart to new places in a lasting way.
-I'm including a variety of books that inspire and can deeply inform.
+A a well-written, richly conceived book can lead your head and heart to new places in a lasting way.
+I'm including a variety of books that inspire and deeply inform.
 Keep reading, then do some more, and more after that.
 And I mean it, as it's worked for me, too.
-Reading is by far one of the best ways to re-form your faith and restart your appreciation for the sacred.
-All that reading adds up in your head and heart in ways that aren't immediately apparent.
-Underline, take notes in a journal, read with friends, or just soak it up as you please.
-You'll soon find yourself better equipped, better connected, and ready to take whatever forward steps you need and want to take.
+All that reading adds up.

-These ten amazing books, in no particular order, tell stories of struggling with faith and religion.
+These ten amazing books, in no particular order, tell stories of questioning faith and religion.
 You'll surely find some good companions here.
-I've got a list here of my five favorite memoirs that are pretty hard hitting, so this is just more great and helpful reading and some of it more recent, and by authors you might enjoy following:
+I've got a list here of my five favorite books that are pretty hard hitting on losing faith, so this is just more great and helpful reading and some of it more recent, and by authors you might enjoy following:

 General Nonfiction for Seekers